jeffgeorge/phpbb-docker/README.md

 - `<major>.<minor>` - Latest patch version of a minor release (e.g., `3.3`)
 - `<major>` - Latest minor.patch version of a major release (e.g., `3`)

 All images are built on Alpine Linux for minimal size and maximum security.
+Release jobs run daily to ensure the latest versions and security updates are always available.

 ## Why This Project Exists